ppy/osu-wiki/news/2025/2025-10-05-vocaloid-mapping-contest-3.md

 The [**Vocaloid Mapping Contest** (***VMC***)](/wiki/Contests/VMC) is back!

-The last contest expanded the scope from osu! to including every game mode, as well as the Vocaloid Appreciation Team's first Featured Artist addition of iroha(sasaki).
-Since it's been a while since the last event, you may wish to refresh yourself on what the outcome of the last VMC was [here](/wiki/Contests/VMC/2)!
+The last contest expanded the scope from just osu! to every game mode, and introduced the Vocaloid Appreciation Team's first Featured Artist addition of [iroha(sasaki)](https://osu.ppy.sh/beatmaps/artists/399).
+Since it's been a while since the last event, you may wish to refresh yourself on the [outcome of the last VMC here](https://osu.ppy.sh/home/news/2024-04-07-vocaloid-mapping-contest-2-results)!

 This time, the spotlight shines on **two Featured Artists**: **MARETU** and **mimizu**.
 Teams of two will work together across three unique phases — **PARALLEL**, **SWAP**, and **DUET** — to create the best VOCALOID maps possible.